deamorim2/sdbs/EN-US/geometries.rst

 On the output side, the ST_AsText_ function is conservative, and only emits ISO standard well-known text.

-In addition to the ST_GeometryFromText_ function, there are many other ways to create geometries from well-known text or similar formatted inputs:
+In addition to the ST_GeomFromText_ function, there are many other ways to create geometries from well-known text or similar formatted inputs:

 - Using ST_GeomFromText_ with the SRID_ parameter